fdttests/password-manager/README.md

 ## Algorithm & Approach

-The application was developed using a simple base Angular project using lazy loading route modules.
+The application was developed using a simple base Angular project with lazy loading route modules.
 The source consist of three folders:

-- `components`: Generic components that can be used in a whole application context.
+- `components`: Generic components that can be used in the whole application context.
 In this folder are a generic card component and a simple modal;
 - `pages`: Represents each main page / route of the application.
 This folder has a subfolder called components, so, while the global/generic components are stored in `app/components`, the module/page specific componentes are stored on `pages/page-module-name/components`;
-- `data`: Stores non-component related parts of the application, like models, repositories, use cases, helper functions and etc;
+- `data`: Stores non-component related parts of the application, like models, repositories, use cases, helper functions, etc;

 To follow clean architecture, the content of data folder should be splited into core/infrastructure, domain and application layers.
-For the sake of simplicity, I decided to group everything on data model, but on a production app, the layers concerns would need a better delimitation.
+For the sake of simplicity, I decided to group everything on data folder, but on a production app, the layers concerns should be better defined.

 Some simple use cases classes were implemented to isolate the communication between the application components and the data souce (repositories).

 The core application is very simple, so I decided to only use Angular's default input/output and RxJs to do the communication between components.
-In a more complex context, with more component levels and data, an state management tool such as [elf](https://github.com/ngneat/elf) could be used to improve the communication between the components.
+In a more complex context, with more component levels and data, a state management tool such as [elf](https://github.com/ngneat/elf) should be used to improve the communication between the components.

 ## Bonus Points